This year’s seminar is now available

-We have invited Robert P. Baumgartner of the Oregon Water Resources Commission, to be our keynote speaker this year.
-We hope you will join us for this excellent program and for a sponsored reception following the first day.
+Meta Loftsgaarden of the Oregon Watershed Enhancement Board will be our keynote speaker this year.
+We hope you will join us for this excellent program that includes a sponsored lunch & reception on the first day.

 BACK TO TOP

 David E. Filippi, Program Co-Chair, is a member of Stoel Rives LLP.
-He practices in the areas of natural resources, environmental and land use law, concentrating on water rights & quality, fish and wildlife law, and permitting.
+He concentrates his practice on water rights and water quality, fish and wildlife law, and project facility siting and permitting.

 Richard M. Glick, Program Co-Chair, practices water and environmental law at Davis Wright Tremaine LLP.
-For the past 34 years he has advised and represented farms, irrigation districts and municipal water utilities in Oregon.
+He represents individual and corporate farms, irrigation districts and municipal water utilities.

 Howard G. Arnett is Of Counsel at Karnopp Petersen LLP.
 He practices in Federal Indian law, on matters involving treaty rights, tribal sovereignty, tribal law development, government-to-government relations, and gaming.

 Thomas M. Byler is Director of the Oregon Water Resources Department.
-He previously served as Executive Director of the Oregon Watershed Enhancement Board.
-Before OWEB, he worked as a Natural Resources Policy Advisor for Gov’s Kulongoski & Kitzhaber.
+He previously served as Dir. of the OR Watershed Enhancement Board and Natural Resources Policy Advisor for Gov’s Kulongoski & Kitzhaber.

-Anton A. Chiono, is the Water Transactions Specialist for the Confederated Tribes of the Umatilla Indian Reservation.
-His work focuses on market-based approaches to the conservation and restoration of river ecosystems & fisheries.
+Anton A. Chiono is the Water Transactions Specialist for the Confederated Tribes of the Umatilla Indian Reservation.
+His work focuses on market-based approaches to the conservation and restoration of river ecosystems and their fisheries.